Platform Developers Tools Testnet Community

 Grants Program

-Aethelred reserves 15% of total supply, or 1,500,000,000 AETHEL, for ecosystem growth, grants, and partnerships.
-This page replaces the older standalone grants mock with the current program picture from the tokenomics and whitepaper: milestone-gated awards, governance-controlled disbursement, on-chain transparency, and a public status that is still pre-award as of March 11, 2026.
+Aethelred frames ecosystem and builder programs as governed rollout surfaces rather than automatically public token buckets.
+This page reflects the current whitepaper and tokenomics posture: milestone-gated awards, governance-controlled disbursement, on-chain transparency, and a public status that remains pre-award until the canonical token source pack and related disclosures are approved.
 Use it alongside the community hub, Infinite Sandbox, developer tools, and the foundation governance surface.

-1.5B AETHEL Allocation Milestone-Gated Awards 4-of-7 Multisig No Public Awards Yet
+Governed Ecosystem Programs Milestone-Gated Awards Disclosure-Gated Release No Public Awards Yet

 NO PUBLIC AWARDS ANNOUNCED